thephpleague/uri-src/docs/components/7.0/domain.md

 $pqdn->isAbsolute(); // return false
 ~~~

-## Manipulating the domain name as an ordered list of labels
+## The Domain Name as an Ordered List of Labels

 A domain is an ordered list of labels delimited by the host separator `.`.
 So it is possible to create a `Domain`
 object using a collection of labels with the `Domain::fromLabels` method.